 The testicles produce and store sperm.
-They also produce the male hormone testosterone, which is responsible for the development of male characteristics, such as facial hair, a deeper voice and increased muscle mass, as well as sexual drive (libido).
+They also produce the sex hormone testosterone, which is responsible, among other functions, for the development of facial hair, a deeper voice and increased muscle mass, as well as sexual drive (libido).

 Epididymis, spermatic cord and vas deferens